KevAyoo/Titanic/README.md

 # Titanic
-A machine learning project using Logistic Regression to predict Titanic survival outcomes with 84% accuracy based on passenger demographics and family structures.

 Predicting Survival with 84% Accuracy

-This project explores the famous Titanic dataset to predict passenger survival.
+A machine learning project using Logistic Regression to predict Titanic survival outcomes with 84% accuracy based on passenger demographics and family structure

 Using a combination of Exploratory Data Analysis (EDA), Feature Engineering, and Supervised Machine Learning, I developed a model capable of predicting whether a passenger survived the sinking of the Titanic based on characteristics like age, class, and family size.

 The Data Science Workflow